wagov/wasocshared/docs/advisories/20240710003-CISA-Releases-APT40-Advisory.md

 ## Recommendation

+The WA SOC recommends administrators apply the solutions as per vendor instructions to all affected devices within expected timeframe of *one month...* (refer [Patch Management](../guidelines/patch-management.md)):

 Organizations and software manufacturers are all encouraged to review the advisory to help identify, prevent, and remediate APT 40 intrusions.
 Software vendors are also urged to incorporate [Secure by Design](https://www.cisa.gov/securebydesign) principles into their practices to limit the impact of threat actor techniques and to strengthen the security posture of the products for the customers.

 - [CISA Alerts](https://www.cisa.gov/news-events/alerts/2024/07/08/cisa-and-partners-join-asds-acsc-release-advisory-prc-state-sponsored-group-apt-40)
 - [ASD ACSC Alert and Advisory](https://www.cyber.gov.au/about-us/view-all-content/alerts-and-advisories/apt40-advisory-prc-mss-tradecraft-in-action)